teamdigitale/teamdigitale.governo.it/en/people/floriana-ferrara.md

 parent_ref: team
 start_date: September 04, 2017
 end_date: December 31, 2018
-period_provided: until September 15, 2019
 annual_compensation: € 80,000
-approved_by_court: The decree of appointment is pending before the Court of Auditors.
 ---
 I'm a computer expert originally from Taranto who has earned a degree in Information Science at University of Bari.